Epicgamer2469/haxeflixel-colyseus-server/README.md

 - `rooms/schema/MyRoomState.ts` This holds functions and data structures to be used for your server's logic.

 ### Client
 All of the game and message logic is inside of `PlayState.hx`, most functions should be somewhat self explanatory and there are comments to help guide you.
-The `schema/` folder holds data structures very similar to the ones in the server's `MyRoomState.ts`, these are mostly used in the Client object's functions for reference.
+The `schema/` folder holds data structures very similar to the ones in the server's `MyRoomState.ts`, these are mostly used in the Client instance's functions for reference.

 ## Running the Server